acoursey3/normflows-ood/README.md

 Follow the setup instructions in `showcase.ipynb` to install the necessary packages.

-Download the data from https://vanderbilt.box.com/s/ljzx9zjcrlx1re9bfh331nl743k1shxz
+Download the data from https://vanderbilt.box.com/s/ljzx9zjcrlx1re9bfh331nl743k1shxz and put it in this directory.

 ## Relevant Code